 Toyota’s Calty Design Research Celebrates Its 40th Year and a Rich Sports Car Design Heritage

 DETROIT, Michigan (Jan.
 13, 2014) – Toyota virtually blew the doors off the North American International Auto Show with the reveal of the stunning FT-1 sports car concept.
-First devised by Calty Design Research in the Sony PlayStation Gran Turismo game environment, FT-1 leapt from the screen to the stage in a race-inspired press conference at COBO Hall.
+First devised by Calty Design Research in the Sony PlayStation Gran Turismo game environment, FT-1 leaped from the screen to the stage in a race-inspired press conference at COBO Hall.

 The name says it all.
 FT-1 stands for “Future Toyota,” and the number “1” represents the ultimate.
 According to its designers at Calty Design Research, the FT-1 Concept is the ultimate expression of a Toyota coupe design, building upon Toyota’s rich sports coupe heritage dating back to the 2000GT, Celica, Supra, MR2 and most recently Scion FR-S. In addition, the concept draws inspiration from Calty’s more recent sports car concept work such as FT-HS (2007) and theLexus LF-LC (2012).